Welcome to 30 Bays in 30 Days

 - Sea swimming makes you feel alive and loving life!

-- The challenge runs between 1st and 30th July 2017 and it would really help in the organisation of the event if you could register as soon as possible and ideally by 30th June (see the How? section for details).
-Registrations will be accepted at the first group swim at Vazon but experience from last year was that this can get very busy for the volunteers (plus we have an earlier start time for 2017).
+- The challenge runs between 1st and 30th July and it would really help in the organisation of the event if you could register as soon as possible and ideally by 30th June (see the How? section for details).
+Registrations will be accepted at the first group swim at Vazon but experience from last year was that this can get very busy for the volunteers.

 - Swim before work, lunchtimes, daytime, after work, before a picnic tea, by moonlight…….basically anytime you can fit it in.
 Be organised with your swim stuff in a bag or your car and within the time it would have taken you to make and drink a cuppa you will have ticked another one off the list.

 - I guarantee every swim will be different depending on tides, weather, who you’re with, time of day……the list goes on, so even if you did it last year what are you waiting for?
 Go get signed up!